paw-ryan/DataScience-Portfolio/README.md

 - [Student Alcohol Consumption](https://github.com/paw-ryan/DataScience-Portfolio/tree/main/Student%20Alcohol%20Consumption): An analysis report for a client to understand the leading causes of student absences in math classes.
 The client hypothesizes that students who are in a romantic relationship (yes or no) will tend to have more absences.
 An explanatory model will be used to test this research question.

 *Skills: mosaic, dplyr, supernova, ggplot2, lsr, Analysis of Variance (ANOVA), null hypothesis testing, linear regression, confidence interval interpretations, standard error,  z-scores, data visualization*

-## Machine Learning Projects
-- [Defeating Fake News using NLP and Machine Learning Methods](https://github.com/paw-ryan/DataScience-Portfolio/tree/main/Defeating%20Fake%20News%20using%20NLP%20and%20Machine%20Learning%20Methods): In a digital age where people are connected through technology, our worldview is shaped by the information we see, read, and hear.
-The objective for this study was to create a predictive model that explores textual properties to classify news articles as fake or fact.
-The first model (Model 1) investigated only the news headline and the second model (Model 2) investigated the news headline and the body of the article as features.
-- [Breast Cancer Wisconsin Study](https://github.com/paw-ryan/DataScience-Portfolio/tree/main/Breast%20Cancer%20Wisconsin%20-%20Python): This dataset included breast cancer characteristics from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-K-nearest neighbors (KNN), support vector machine (SVM), and random forest (RF) was trained, hypertuned, and tested to determine if it performs well at predicting malignant tumors.
-- [IBM HR Analytics Employee Attrition & Performance](https://github.com/paw-ryan/DataScience-Portfolio/tree/main/IBM%20HR%20Analytics%20Employee%20-%20Python): An analysis was conducted on employee attrition and performance data using machine learning and ensemble methods.
-The objective was to determine which model performs best at predicting employee attrition.
-The following methods were trained and tested: Decision tree, random forest, bagging, AdaBoost, AdaBoost+RandomForest, gradient boosting classifier, and XGBoost.

-*Skills: Sklearn, natural language processing (NLP), train-validate-test split, ensemble methods, GridSearchCV, term frequency-inverse document frequency (TF-IDF), stop word removal, tokenization, stemming*

 ## Dimensionality Reduction Projects
 - [Diamond Characteristics](https://github.com/paw-ryan/DataScience-Portfolio/tree/main/Diamond%20Characteristics/Principal%20Component%20Analysis): A principal component analysis (PCA), Generalized Linear Model (GLM), and linear model was created.
 PCA reduced the dimensionality of diamond characteristics, while keeping a high percentage of explained variance.
 A GLM and a linear model was compared to understand which model performs better at investigating the association of diamond price after controlling for carat.